-After nRESET has been taken HIGH, the ARM core does two further internal cycles before the first instruction is fetched from the reset vector (address 0x00000000).
-It then takes three MCLK cycles to advance this instruction through the nRESET must be held asserted for a minimum of two MCLK cycles to fully reset the core.

-Fetch-Decode-Execute stages of the ARM instruction pipeline before this first instruction is executed.
+After nRESET has been taken HIGH, the ARM core does two further internal cycles before the first instruction is fetched from the reset vector (address 0x0000000).
+It then takes three MCLK cycles to advance this instruction through the Fetch-Decode-Execute stages of the ARM instruction pipeline before this first instruction is executed.
 This is shown in Figure 3-22.